-The existing lease rate analysis uses TTAD's current lease rate of \$0.3905 per square foot, (adjusted for inflation to \$0.3979 for Year 1).
-This serves as the baseline for examining the financial capabilities of TTAD based on the financial statements and determined cash flows. existing lease rate scenario is determined to have an NPV of -\$1,736,975 with an Internal Rate of Return of -0.70 percent.
+The existing lease rate analysis uses TTAD's current lease rate of \$0.3905 per square foot, (adjusted for inflation to \$0.3979 for Year 1), which is \$860 per hangar per month.
+This serves as the baseline for examining the financial capabilities of TTAD based on the financial statements and determined cash flows. existing lease rate scenario is determined to have an NPV of -\$1,919,647 with an IRR of -0.88 percent.